 Reference will also be made to theoretical approaches to the study of the corporation and students will be asked to think critically about the proper role of corporations in contemporary society.

-Depending on circumstances, this course may be offered remotely with a mix of synchronous and asynchronous components.
+Depending on circumstances, this course may need to shift to remote online sessions with a mix of synchronous and asynchronous components.

 The above information is provided for course registration purposes only and is subject to change at any time.